 What if I’m traveling from out of state?

 - Your institution will most likely contact you well in advance of your appointment to help you understand their current approach to patient scheduling.

-- Some institutions have enacted a self-quarantine requirement for established patients coming from outside the state (for example, 14 days of self-quarantine prior to clinic visit, simulation, or initiation of therapy, and a continuation of self-quarantine while under treatment).
+- Some institutions may have special requirements for established patients coming from outside the state (for example, self-quarantine prior to clinic visit, simulation, or initiation of therapy, and a continuation of self-quarantine while under treatment).

-- Some institutions have enacted a requirement for new patients coming from outside the state to have a negative test result for COVID-19 prior to proceeding with the first appointment.
+- Some institutions may request that new patients coming from outside the state have a negative test result for COVID-19 prior to proceeding with the first appointment.

 Who can come with me to my appointment?